7 steps to women's financial empowerment

 Gaining the confidence to manage their money well can help to mitigate the financial obstacles that many women still face:

-• Women outlive men by an average of five years, which means they need their savings to last longer.2
+• Women outlive men by an average of five years, which means they need their savings to last longer.3

-• Despite their higher savings rate and higher participation rate in workplace retirement plans, they earn less during their working years than men, which leaves them with smaller average 401(k) account balances.3,4
+• Despite their higher savings rate and higher participation rate in workplace retirement plans, they earn less during their working years than men, which leaves them with smaller average 401(k) account balances.4,5

 “Women need to become more financially empowered because things are going to happen along the road of life,” said Cindy Hounsell, president of the Women’s Institute for a Secure Retirement (WISER).
 “It’s not a straight path to retirement.
 You need to plan and be prepared for anything.”

-To that end, MassMutual has developed the following seven recommendations for giving women the tools they need to take command of their financial future and establish financial empowerment.
+To that end, MassMutual has developed the following seven recommendations for giving women the tools they need to take command of their financial future and protect their interests.
+(Learn more: 5 money myths about women)

 On average women are less confident than men at handling investments, yet research suggests that they should trust their instincts.
-Studies show that women are better savers, they maintain more diversified portfolios (which helps them weather market volatility), and they’re less likely to make costly knee-jerk reactions in response to market downturns than men, which often results in higher returns.5,6
+Studies show that women are better savers, they maintain more diversified portfolios (which helps them weather market volatility), and they’re less likely to make costly knee-jerk reactions in response to market downturns than men, which often results in higher returns.6,7 (Related: Fix your mix: Asset allocation)

 2. Talk money